gplcart/api/README.md

 [![Build Status](https://scrutinizer-ci.com/g/gplcart/api/badges/build.png?b=master)](https://scrutinizer-ci.com/g/gplcart/api/build-status/master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/gplcart/api/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/gplcart/api/?branch=master)

 API is a [GPL Cart](https://github.com/gplcart/gplcart) module that helps to implement WEB API for your GPLCart.
-Basically it provides a simple authorization mechanism based on [JWT tokens](https://jwt.io) and uses other modules as a data source.
+Basically it provides a simple authorization mechanism based on [JWT tokens](https://jwt.io) and uses other modules for processing API requests.
 It does nothing by itself, so do not install unless other modules require it.

 **Dependencies**